mustafaomereser/Z-Framework-php-mvc/README.md

         use softDelete; // (optional) if you are need soft delete a table's row use this. that mean delete you can not seen but not delete in db.

         public $table = "users";
-        public $db = "local"; // (optional) if you do not write that it's connect your first connection.
+        public $as    = "user_table"; // set new usable short or what are you want name. public $db    = "local"; // (optional) if you do not write that it's connect your first connection.

         // do not show that columns but if you use ->select('guarded_column_name') you can see it